JustInTimez/MemeGenerator/README.md

 The `useState` hook is used to manage the state of the text input fields, allowing you to input and update the text for the top and bottom sections of the meme.

-The `useEffect` hook is used to handle the side effect of fetching a new meme image from the imgflip API and updating the state when the window is resized.
+The `useEffect` hook is used to handle the side effect of fetching a new meme image from the imgflip API and updating the state.

 ## How to use